grange85/everythings-swirling/about.md

 # About

 I'm Andy Aldridge, I'm a Londoner living in Whitley Bay.
 I listen to music and watch films.
-Most of what you find here is rambling about that.
+Most of what you find here is rambling about that...

  - [Contact me](mailto:andy@grange85.co.uk)